Skip to main content

 ],

 After generating the pages in Step 1, you need to add them to the navigation bar for user convenience.
 In app.json, add a tabBar property.
-Since the mall consists of two main sections - the homepage and shopping cart - add two buttons to the tabBar's list property, configuring their page paths, titles, and icons.
+Since the store consists of two main sections: the home page and shopping cart, add two buttons in the list property of the tabBar, configuring their page paths, titles, and icons.

 "tabBar": {